WHAT YOU CAN DO

 Call on your elected representatives to continue and expand cooperation with Russia and other states to prevent nuclear and cyber terrorism.

-Call on your elected representatives to urge the U.S. government to pursue multilateral negotiations with North Korea and return to a multilateral process for an agreement with Iran.
+Call on your elected representatives to urge the U.S. government to pursue multilateral negotiations with North Korea, return to a multilateral process for an agreement with Iran and ratify the THE COMPREHENSIVE NUCLEAR-TEST-BAN TREATY (CTBT)

 PUT THE NUCLEAR PLAYBOOK IN THE HANDS